Skip to content

 Download and print an Application for Fresh Start.
 The application should be completed, signed, and mailed to the Admissions Office.
 Alternately, the application may be completed at the Admissions office during regular office hours.
 See our contact information for mailing address, location, and hours.
 Visitor parking is available.

-The final authority on applying or interpreting Texas Education Code 51.931, Right to an Academic Fresh Start is the UT Arlington Director of Admissions.
-When the Fresh Start application is approved, the UT Arlington Registrar's office will be notified and upon enrollment, a message will be posted to the student's academic record indicating admission has been granted through the Academic Fresh Start provision.
-If the student was previously enrolled at UT Arlington, the grade point average will be changed on the academic record for any coursework completed here 10 or more years prior to the re-enrollment date.
-The original courses or grades will not be considered in the grade point average, but they will remain on the UT Arlington academic record.
+The final authority on applying or interpreting Texas Education Code 51.931, Right to an Academic Fresh Start is the UTA Director of Admissions.
+When the Fresh Start application is approved, the UTA Registrar's office will be notified and upon enrollment, a message will be posted to the student's academic record indicating admission has been granted through the Academic Fresh Start provision.
+If the student was previously enrolled at UTA, the grade point average will be changed on the academic record for any coursework completed here 10 or more years prior to the re-enrollment date.
+The original courses or grades will not be considered in the grade point average, but they will remain on the UTA academic record.

 Academic Fresh Start clears only your academic record.
 When deciding your eligibility for financial aid, the school must still count all prior credits earned.